AIDA **Freediver

 with fins, with regard to body positioning and movement

-the pool and avoidance of other pool users during a pool training session.
-This may
+the pool and avoidance of other pool users during a pool training

-include following pool markings, recognising the distance covered by indications on
+include following pool markings, recognising the distance covered by

 the pool floor and lane organisation when training with other freedivers

-pool with a training buddy, covering a distance of at least 40m with bi-fins, both
+pool with a training buddy, covering a distance of at least 40m with

 as the performing diver and the surface swimmer